designsecurity/progpilot/doc/SPECIFY_ANALYSIS.md

 *Prevent* properties could take also these predefined values :
 - *ALL* which prevent all vulnerabilities
 - *QUOTES* which indicates that quotes are encoded

+### parameters property

+the sink is vulnerable if :
+- no parameters are specified and at least one argument is tainted.
+- parameters are specified and all the arguments must be tainted.